LaMP Studio Composition Room

 In 2013 the studio re-located to France, in an abandoned nursery school East of La Rochelle in South Vendée.
 The building dated from 1906, with a high-ceilinged classsroom, an oak floor and a warm acoustic, described by one visiting oboist as “a very nice atmosphere”.

 A side room was adapted to become the composition cockpit.
 A 32-channel, British-designed Soundcraft DC2000 analogue mixing desk with flying faders was restored in Germany and installed for rich music mixes.

-Today, tracks are recorded through two x Focusrite ISA428s or valve Ferrograph pre-amplifiers, for a glowing sound.
+Today, tracks are recorded through two x Focusrite ISA428s or vintage valve Ferrograph pre-amps, for a glowing sound.
 There is a growing collection of high-quality vintage microphones including makes such as Oktava, Røde, Reslo and STC.

 Software for making ‘spectral’ sound transformations in music is in its infancy.
 François likes to give time occasionally to incorporate sound morphing into music scores, in interesting new ways.
 This can melt music and sound together.